triorph/AOC/aoc_2022/day7/README.md

 # Day 7

+Look at the pseudo directory/file structure of a disk
+a) Work out the size of each folder, and get the sum of all whose size is less than 100k
+b) Work out the smallest folder we can delete to free up the required amount of space

 This one took me a while.
 Struggled to start with just with parsing the data into enum types, which wasn't super difficult but was a bit tiresome.
 Once I finally got there, I was failing to work with the input_data vs the test_data